DawidBed99/RPS/README.md

 - JavaScript
 - React.js
-- React Router
-- useContext Hook

 ### What I learned

-This project helped me practice React Router and useContext Hook.
+This project helped me practice JavaScript and React.

 ## Author